AI Technology Consulting

 - Need to safely remove personal information before inputting internal data to LLMs

-- Want to automatically extract and anonymize specific information from contracts and meeting minutes
+- Want to automatically extract and mask specific information from contracts and meeting minutes

 - Need high-precision Japanese text classification, summarization, and sentiment analysis